by Ngoc

 TTFB is made up of three different parts:

-The HTTP request is the first step of TTFB.
+• The time it takes to send the HTTP request: The HTTP request is the first step of TTFB.
 The time it takes a server to receive a request is determined by the time for doing a DNS lookup, the speed of the user’s network, the distance between the user and the server, and any connection interruptions.

-The server must process the request and generate a response after it has received it.
+• The time it takes to complete the request: The server must process the request and generate a response after it has received it.
 Starting processes, making database calls, running scripts, and connecting with other network systems are all part of this process.

-Finally, the server must offer the user the response.
+• The time it takes the server to deliver the browser the first byte of the response: Finally, the server must offer the user the response.
 This stage is influenced by the server’s and user’s network speeds.
 The TTFB will be affected if the user has a slow wifi connection.

 In general, the longer for sending a request to the server, processing it, and returning it to the user’s browser, the longer for displaying your page to them.